crashinvaders/gdx-lml/README.md

 ```groovy
 api "com.crashinvaders.lml:lib-name:$libVersion.$gdxVersion"
 ```
-`lib-name` is the name of the library (one of the ones listed above). `libVersion` follows `MAJOR.MINOR` schema and is the actual version of the library. `gdxVersion` is the version of the LibGDX library used to build the archive.
+`lib-name` is the name of the library (one of the ones listed above). `libVersion` follows `MAJOR.MINOR` schema and is the actual version of the library. `gdxVersion` is the version of the libGDX library used to build the archive.
 For example, this is a valid LML dependency:
 ```groovy
 api 'com.crashinvaders.lml:gdx-lml:1.10.1.12.0'
 ```
 To find out the current version ID and GWT module, check out the specific library's `README` file.
 Looking through [Maven Central](http://search.maven.org/#search|ga|1|g%3A%22com.crashinvaders.lml%22) might also help.

 ## Working with the sources
 Clone this repository.
-The whole setup is Gradle-based, with very similar structure to default LibGDX projects generated with `gdx-setup`.
+The whole setup is Gradle-based, with very similar structure to default libGDX projects generated with `gdx-setup`.
 Note that Gradle wrapper is not included in the root project, so you should have Gradle installed locally.

 To deploy the libs, the project requires some additional "secret" properties, used for archives signing and logging to Maven Central.
 While most likely you will not need these functionalities, Gradle still forces you to provide these properties.
 A default unfilled `gradle.properties` file is available in the root folder, so Gradle will not complain about missing properties.
 However, eventually you might want to fill these in your Gradle home folder:
 ```